CodeChica/plus-plus/guides/index.md

 GitHub is a website that lets us save our git repositories for free.
 It is the largest code hosting platform on the planet.
 It's a great place to create a backup of your code and collaborate with other coders.

-A lot of coders like to share how they like to configure some of their favourite tools.
-These configuration files are called [dotfiles][dotfiles] because the filenames usually start with a dot (.).

 ### Glossary